Kiko-Climent/cafe-lalba/README.md

 - Add a _*users profile page*_ where stored data can be edited.
 - Add a _*reviews section*_, where new and existing users can leave feedack and rate dishes, service, etc..
 - Add the functionality of _*online orders*_, where users can _place_ and _pick up_ their food orders.
+- Implement a plan of the restaurant so users can select an specific table.
+- Implement a system that notificates the user with an e-mail about new-reservations, updates, etc..

+## Features Not Included

+# Technologies Used
+The following technologies were used in order to develope and create this project:

+- Gitpod:
+- Github:
+- Heroku:
+- Cloudinary:
+-

 # Tests

 ## Manual Testing:

+### USER:

 - **Sign Up**